Summary: Introducing the authorized user strategy: a simple, free trick that can give your credit a quick boost!

 Again, you can also google the authorized user strategy, and find hundreds of articles and testimonials supporting the strategy.

-The strategy works best for people with no credit and people who are “new to credit,” but we’ve also seen it work for people with bad credit.
+The strategy works best for people with no credit and people who are new to credit or have a thin credit file, but we’ve also seen it work for people with bad credit.

-How Long Does It Take for an Authorized User to Show on Credit Report?
+How Long Does It Take for an Authorized User to Show on a Credit Report?

-Every credit card is different in the way it reports but expect it to take at least 30 to 60 days from the time you get added to the card or tradeline.
+Every credit card reports differently but you can expect the account to appear on your credit report 30 to 60 days from the time you get added to the card or tradeline.

 What Are the Best Authorized User Credit Cards?